dangoldin/mysql-class/session2/exercises2.md

 SELECT position_id, count(*) FROM players GROUP BY position_id;
 SELECT home_id, away_id, count(*) FROM schedule GROUP BY home_id, away_id;
 ```

-### LIKE exercises

-- How many players have the last name Johnson?
-- How many players have the first name Ryan or Chris?

 ### GROUP BY exercises